 “This course is very complete, I want to congratulate the team for your hard work and for the happiness you transmit… I have enjoyed so much this course.
 Thank you, Thank you, Thank you.”
 (Maria, Barranquilla)

 Maria is a teacher in Colombia, wanting to bring more play into the classroom and recess.
 Another student is a therapist in Seattle, while a third runs a youth centre in Uganda – both want to find ways to build a community around play locally.
 Many want to be more playful parents, prepared to advocate for better playgrounds in their children’s schools and parks.
 Others want to reach out from their daycare centres, community groups and museums into underserved neighbourhoods beyond.
-Our students are landscape gardeners, therapists, museum educators, all curious to learn more and to share stories about their lives.
+Our students are landscape gardeners, therapists and museum educators.
+They’re all curious to learn more and to share stories about their lives.

 “It never occurred to me play is so ancient, and it actually has people doing research on it… I am enjoying the readings, but most of all, I am enjoying taking a course of something I am passionate about.”
 (Maria, Mexico City)